 "Hmm?"
 Startled, he jerked his head up, arms crossed as he sat up from his slouching.

 "Was the website easy to maneuver?"

 "Ugh, yeah… my sister actually signed me up for this counseling session."

 "Ah, good to hear siblings looking out for each other."

 "I take refuge from this forsaken country by knowing she's safe."

 "You two must be close.
 I can sense she means everything to you."

 "She does, but all the same, she could be a real pain in my ass."
-Arms stretched out with a yawn, he flashed Narus a smirk, "Look, I don't need you to talk to me about how I can better myself, lose the gloom and doom attitude of mine and see the world from the other side of the spectrum; because let's face it—this piece of shit world we live in isn't the result of some fallen protégé, or a bitchy goddess who went rogue, or a punishment for our sins against deities; it's fucking life.
+Arms stretching out with a yawn, he flashed Narus a cheeky smirk, "Look, while I do appreciate your unbent, tact ideology, I don't need you to talk to me about how I can better myself, lose the gloom and doom attitude, and see the world from the other side of the spectrum; because let's face it—this piece of shit world we live in isn't the result of some fallen protégé, or a bitchy goddess who went rogue, or a punishment for our sins against deities; it's fucking life.
 We deal with it anyway we can, fight to survive, and at the very least, die with smiles on our faces.
 Cause at least we tried, right?"
-He paused, "Those demons aren't going to stop until they starve themselves by exhausting their food supply—us.
-Every last one of us…but I have a reason to fight, aside from survival, aside from that fat ass' protection."
+He paused.
+"Those demons aren't going to stop until they starve themselves by exhausting their food supply—us.
+Every last one of us.
+But I have a reason to fight, aside from survival, aside from that fat ass' protection."